 In interviews, Charles Starrett commented that "Jocko was just beautiful.
 Like a cat".

-Then came starring roles in a batch of B+ (or A-) westerns at Columbia and Universal in the late 1940s to early 1950s ... had the lead in a several serials for Columbia, CODY OF THE PONY EXPRESS (1950), ROAR OF THE IRON HORSE (1951), and GUNFIGHTERS OF THE NORTHWEST (1954) ... wore buckskins as TV's RANGE RIDER which co-starred Dick Jones ... sported a moustache as TV's YANCY DERRINGER ... portrayed Tarzan in two films ... and was the stepdad of actress Sally Field.
+Then came starring roles in a batch of B+ (or A-) westerns at Columbia and Universal in the late 1940s to early 1950s ... had the lead in several serials for Columbia, CODY OF THE PONY EXPRESS (1950), ROAR OF THE IRON HORSE (1951), and GUNFIGHTERS OF THE NORTHWEST (1954) ... wore buckskins as TV's THE RANGE RIDER which co-starred Dick Jones ... sported a mustache as TV's YANCY DERRINGER ... portrayed Tarzan in two films ... and was the stepdad of actress Sally Field.

 Sally Fields' memoir In Pieces (Grand Central Publishing) was published in September, 2018.
 It included lots on Burt Reynolds ... and years of abuse by her stepfather, Jock Mahoney.

 In his later years, Mahoney lived in Poulsbo, Washington.
 He suffered a stroke and passed away December 14, 1989 at the Harrison Memorial Hospital, Bremerton, Washington.

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Jock Mahoney: https://www.imdb.com/name/nm0537146/